#cw: implied cptsd

 Mr. Ancunín choked on his sip of tea.

 “I had Jaheira throw it together just this morning.
 At first, I’d dressed myself up in riding clothes, but they’ve all been dyed black too!—How dreary!
-If I’m not allowed a bit of color now and then, I might as well be buried too.”
+If I’m not allowed a bit of color now and again, I might as well be buried too.”

 “That is awful!” her friend continued chuckling.